-Technology has allowed wonderful things.
+Technology has allowed for wonderful things.
 We can communicate the world over.
 We can conduct research to find any product or service we want, no matter where those may be on the planet.

 The implications for businesses have been pretty substantial.
 Projects can be completed by remote staffers in all different geographic locations without any reduction in team performance.
-And technology allows to extend a development team and still collaborate minute-by-minute, if necessary.
+And technology allows us to extend a development team and still collaborate minute-by-minute, if necessary.

-Yet, largest concern most business owners and executives have is that they are putting part of their company into the hands of someone else – someone they are unable to physically meet with every day.
-This is especially true for a startup in its early and middle years, when an owner has not added tons of staff and is not delegating.
+Yet, the largest concern most business owners and executives have is that they are putting part of their company into the hands of someone else – someone they are unable to physically meet with every day.
+This is especially true for a startup in its early and middle years when an owner has not added tons of staff and is not delegating.
 It’s rather like sending a child off to school for the first time – it’s hard to let go of a business function/need, even when the in-house expertise is inadequate or already overloaded.

-Considering that you have weighed the pros and cons of outsourcing software development, and came to the “let’s do it” decision, your next step is to ensure that the two teams will double power for your business, rather than double hassle.
+Considering that you have weighed the pros and cons of outsourcing software development, and came to the “let’s do it” decision, your next step is to ensure that the two teams will double the power for your business, rather than a double hassle.